 Making art is what I do to cope with life… to maintain balance.
 Drawing and painting have been my most constant choices, but I’ve also spent years creating figurative sculpture in clay and mixed media sculpture.
 Turning once again to the easel I’ve discovered a new voice.
 While the vast majority of my work over the decades has been figurative or landscape work, now I’m delving into abstraction.
 This first series explores movement, both physical and psychological.
 It is truly a transformation of my thought process of creating.
 Time and heavenly bodies are cyclic in nature, moving in orbital patterns.
 It is even written in the spiral of our DNA.
 Working on paper and canvas, strokes are created using the arm, not the wrist.
 I layer the marks, building up the surface to create depth within the movement.
-It’s a very satisfying mode of expression and allows me the freedom I’m seeking.
+My effort is to express energy, rhythm, and mystery.
+It’s a very satisfying mode of expression and allows me the freedom I’m seeking at this time.
+For inquiry email me with the name of the piece.
+I can answer your questions or send an invoice for purchase through a secure server.

 Oil & Acrylic on Wood Panel 12″ Sq.
 2021 $350